 Although the DTC is a federal tax program, the credit comes from both federal and provincial sources.
 In other words, you will receive an amount from your province of residence and an amount from the federal government.
 These provincial amounts vary from province to province, while the federal amount is the same across the country.

 Many people aren’t aware that a DTC approval can open many doors and allow you to apply for other federal, provincial, and territorial programs.
-These programs include the Registered Disability Savings Plan (RDSP), Canada’s workers’ benefit and the child disability benefit.
+These programs include the Registered Disability Savings Plan (RDSP), Canada’s workers’ benefit, the new Canada Disability Benefit and the child disability benefit.
 These programs cannot be accessed without qualifying for the DTC.

 On top of that, the DTC is designed to reduce the amount of income tax you pay.
 So, getting approved could save you some money on your next tax return.
 Overall, the DTC is meant to benefit you, so applying is something you should consider if you are eligible for the program.